Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

-As demonstrated in \cref{table:zipnerf_comparison}, our method greatly enhances both frameworks using multiple NeRF blocks and neural lightfield probes.
-Notably, combining LocalRF with our strategy achieves better reconstruction results than Mega-NeRF as shown in \cref{fig:qualitative_zipnerf}.
-While LocalRF variants require more memory due to the TensoRF framework, Mega-NeRF uses less memory with the original NeRF implementation, taking over 2 days to train for up to 200k iterations.
-Meanwhile, Hierarchical-3DGS enables very fast rendering using 3D Gaussians within multiple chunks, leading to excessive memory consumption as the scene gets larger.
-To test for extrapolation tasks in Zip-NeRF datasets, which only include interpolation test settings, we rendered novel views from manually defined free camera trajectories.
-In this scenario, 3DGS suffers from degradation with sharp artifacts as demonstrated in ~\cref{fig:zipnerf_extrapolate}.
+To evaluate extrapolation tasks on the Zip-NeRF datasets, which only include interpolation test settings, we rendered novel views along free camera trajectories.
+In this scenario, 3DGS suffers from degradation with sharp artifacts as demonstrated in Figure~\ref{fig:zipnerf_extrapolate}.
 The additional results in the supplementary material demonstrate that our framework produces cleaner reconstructions in under-constrained regions, where even the SOTA 3DGS methods still exhibit artifacts.

+In experiments with both datasets, our scene-adaptive strategy enables improved novel view synthesis in both interpolation and extrapolation scenarios with optimal basis placement and geometric regularization.
+We demonstrate consistent performance improvements with geometric scaffolds derived from both MonoSDF and MAPAnything.
+As our method is built upon the original NeLF-Pro and LocalRF framework, the memory usage is identical to that of the original implementation, given the same number of bases.
+While obtaining geometric scaffolds using MonoSDF requires several hours of optimization, leveraging MapAnything allows us to extract geometric scaffolds in approximately 30 seconds.
+The subsequent optimization of basis placement takes 13 minutes, followed by 50 seconds for selecting virtual viewpoints.
+Optimizing the radiance fields using our strategy requires 24 minutes for NeLF-Pro and 6.5 hours for LocalRF, corresponding to a 15\% and 8\% additional increase in computational cost, respectively.
+See supplementary material for additional results.